Is Richarlison a £50m risk worth taking as Everton close in on Watford winger?

 By Ron Walker

-Watford's Richarlison represents undoubted potential for Everton, but for £50m, is he a risk worth taking?
+Watford's Richarlison represents undoubted potential for Everton, but for a reported £50m, is he a risk worth taking?
 Sky Sports assesses whether the Brazilian's inconsistency warrants the big price tag...

 When Richarlison landed on English shores as a little-known 20-year-old who had not been expected to receive a work permit, he didn't just hit the ground running, he made himself the talk of the town while he was at it.